-Supreme Court won’t expedite GOP request to stop Pennsylvania’s extended deadline for mail-in ballots
+Supreme Court allows N.C. to extend deadline for receiving mail-in ballots, a defeat for GOP in key battleground

 The vote on the GOP request is not specified in the court’s short order.

-But the three justices who penned a “comment” criticized the ruling by the Pennsylvania Supreme Court that called for three extra days to receive mail-in ballots because of the crush of requests brought on by fears of the coronavirus pandemic was likely unconstitutional.
+But the three justices who penned a comment criticized the ruling by the Pennsylvania Supreme Court that called for three extra days to receive mail-in ballots because of the crush of requests brought on by fears of the coronavirus pandemic, writing that it was probably unconstitutional.

 “There is a strong likelihood that the State Supreme Court decision violates the Federal Constitution,” wrote Justice Samuel A. Alito Jr., who was joined by Justices Clarence Thomas and Neil M. Gorsuch.